akveo/react-native-ui-kitten/docs/contents/articles/choice/index.md

 - *innerSelectedDisabled*

-Also you can define content inside `RkChoice` with this settings(should contains component):
+Also you can define content inside `RkChoice` with this settings, which needs to contain some component:

 - *content*
 - *contentUnchecked*
 - *contentDisabled*
 - *contentUncheckedDisabled*

-Setup new type in  `RkConfig`:
+Example of setting up new type in `RkConfig`:

 ```javascript
 import {RkConfig} from 'react-native-ui-kitten';